Adamma32/Adamma32/README.md

 - 👋 Hi, I’m @Adamma32
 - 👀 I’m interested in building the world next waws
 - 🌱 I’m currently learning javascript and any language that will make my dream come true
-- 💞️ I’m looking to collaborate on mobile apps that shoots user to the sky
+- 💞️ I’m looking to collaborate on mobile apps and automation testing that shoots user to the sky
 - 📫 How to reach me vinetokoye@gmail.com

 <!---